 (4 Hours from Washington DC)

 On your return, spend a few nights in New York City, the cultural, financial, and media capital of the world.
-Experience the progress our nation has made.
-Visit Ellis Island to learn how immigrants made our country what it is today.
-You can also experience some of the best restaurants, bars, nightclubs, museums, libraries, universities and colleges and media centers in the entire world.
+Experience the progress our nation has made with a visit to Ellis Island to learn how immigrants made our country what it is today.
+NYC is also home to some of the best restaurants, bars, nightclubs, museums, libraries, universities and colleges, and media centers in the entire world.
+New York City has something for the whole family, from history buffs to the family’s resident foodie.

 Showcase the World is a participant in the Amazon Services LLC associates program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Showcase the World also participates in other affiliate programs and may earn a commission for purchases made through links on this site.